2D vs 3D Medical Animation: Which is right for your project?

 • Reusable 3D models for multiple projects and angles

-• Data visualization and statistics – Charts, graphs, and clinical trial results come to life more effectively in 2D
+• Data visualisation and statistics – charts, graphs, and clinical trial results come to life more effectively in 2D

-• Quick-turnaround projects – Typically 30-40% faster to produce than 3D
+• Quick-turnaround projects – typically 30–40% faster to produce than 3D, based on Fusion’s production experience

-• Budget-conscious projects – Generally 40-50% less expensive than comparable 3D animation
+• Budget-conscious projects – generally 40% less expensive than comparable 3D animation, based on Fusion’s production experience

 Advantages:

-• Faster production timelines (typically 4-6 weeks for a 60-90 second video)
+• Faster medical animation production timelines (typically 6-8 weeks for a 60–90 second video)

 • More cost-effective for simpler concepts